mreidsma/ILI_Talk/ILI-Talk-draft.markdown

 -------

+Most of us want our library websites to look like this: [Slide of unicorn]

+But they probably are more like this [Slide of Fat Pony]

 Library websites stink.
 They are difficult to use and create tension between us and our patrons.

 [Slides of twitter complaints about library websites.]

 This is a talk about library websites, but it's really a talk about people.
-It's a talk about our library patrons, a talk about us, what's wrong with the way we're doing things, and how and who it hurts.
+It's a talk about our library patrons, a talk about us, what's wrong with the way we're doing things, how and who it hurts, and what we can do about it.

 [25 SEC]